Element84/filmdrop-k8s-helm-charts/charts/workflow-config/README.md

 Note: the `swoop-caboose` helm chart will also install Argo Workflows as a dependency.

+To simple install the workflow-config helm chart without running any workflow, simply do:

+`helm install workflow-config e84/workflow-config`

+This will deploy the Swoop configuration file as a configmap and the templates for the mirror workflow as Argo WorkflowTemplate resources onto the cluster.

+Once the chart has been deployed, you can do:

+`kubectl get workflowtemplate` and

+`kubectl get configmap`

+to see that the workflow templates and SWOOP configmap were deployed.

+To install the helm chart _and_ run the sample mirror workflow, follow the steps in the next section.

 ## Running the mirror workflow

 Create a bucket in S3 that will be used to hold your output assets from the workflow.
 Create an IAM user that has read/write permissions to this bucket and generate a set of AWS credentials (Access Key ID and Secret Access Key) for this user.
 These AWS credentials should have permissions to write to an S3 bucket where the output assets from the workflow will be uploaded.